dstogov/php-ffi/README.md

 It's possible to assign PHP function to native function variable (or pass it as a function argument).
 This seems to work, but this functionality is not supported on all libffi platforms, it is not efficient and leaks resources by the end of request.

+##### FFI API restriction

+With FFI users may do almost anything, like in C, and therefor may crash PHP in thousand ways.
+It's possible to completely disable or enable all FFI functions using ffi.enable=0/1 configuration directives, or limit FFI usage to preloaded scripts using ffi.enable=preload (this is the default setting).
+In case FFI is not completely disabled, it's also enabled for CLI scripts.
+Finally, the restriction affects only FFI functions their selves, but not the overloaded method of created FFI or CData objects.

 ### Status

 In current state, access to FFI data structures is significantly (about 2 times) slower, than access to PHP arrays and objects.
 It make no sense to use them for speed, but may make sense to reduce memory consumption.